JennyYu2/Projects/SQL Database Management/README.md

 ## Authors:

-* Hamad Ayaz
+- Hamad Ayaz
-* Josh Samadder
+- Josh Samadder
-* Jenny Yu
+- **Jenny Yu**

 *April 2024*

 ---

+## Description

+This project is a SQL Database simulator that is based on an arcade!
+There are different roles with different functionalities:
+- Database admin
+  - Add prizes
+  - Mangage arcade game machines
+- Customer

+---

 ## Instructions for running the program:

-i.)
-Go to the root directory and compile all .java files using:
+1. Go to the root directory and compile all .java files using:

     javac *.java

-ii.)
-Run MemberManagementApp.java and enter credentials when prompted:
+2. Run MemberManagementApp.java and enter credentials when prompted:

      java MemberManagementApp